Potato-Development/funstuff/README.md

 ## Roadmap

 - [ ] More customization options for the website e.g. background, theme, colors
+- [ ] Much larger sound functionality
 - [ ] Way more icons and therefore way more activities
+    - [ ] Mini Horror Game
+    - [ ] Online Chat Room Replica
-- [ ] Much larger sound functionality
+    - [ ] Browser - either internet enabled or not

 ## License